File Servers¶

 The NFS access configuration is done via export files.

-You can edit the /etc/exports file as well as adding further export files within the /etc/exports.d directory.
+can be edited as well as adding further export files within the /etc/exports.d

 After changing the access configuration, the export information can be re-read via command